Efficient Concatenated Bosonic Code for Additive Gaussian Noise

-Analog quantum error correction~(QEC)~\cite{Fukui2017} makes strides toward achieving the goal of Ref.~\cite{Harrington2001} by using the real-valued syndrome of a GKP qubit to improve error recovery in a concatenated code.
-Likelihoods of the error patterns obtained from the error syndrome are compared, and the most likely error pattern is selected.
-In fact, when used with a suitable qubit code, analog QEC can achieve the hashing bound of the GQC~\cite{Fukui2017,Fukui2018}.
-This would seem to be the end of the story, except for one major drawback: The decoder for analog QEC employs a type of belief propagation~\cite{Poulin2006} that becomes unwieldy as the qubit-level code gets bigger.
-This is because one must model the entire probability distribution of the multimode code to select the most likely CV error pattern.
+Analog quantum error correction~(QEC)~\cite{Fukui2017} makes strides toward achieving the goal of Ref.~\cite{Harrington2001} by using the real-valued syndrome of a GKP qubit to improve error recovery in a concatenated code by selecting the most likely error pattern for a given syndrome.
+In fact, when used with a suitable qubit code, analog QEC can achieve the bound~\cite{Fukui2017,Fukui2018}.
+This would seem to be the end of the story except for one major drawback: The decoder for analog QEC employs a type of belief propagation~\cite{Poulin2006} that may become unwieldy in real-world implementations.
+This is especially true in optical architectures, where fast processing of the outcomes is vital~\cite{Bourassa2020,tzitrin2021fault}.
+In such cases---and especially when hardware-level control is used---reducing the number of bits required to represent outcomes may be critical to fast decoding.

 What we would like instead is a simple CV-level decoder that generates discrete outcomes that can be fed directly into a qubit-level code at the next level of concatenation.
 This is the key innovation that makes further improvements feasible since more complicated codes or additional layers of concatenation do not require modifying the CV-level decoding scheme, thus keeping the decoder simple and efficient.